tekwiz/apollo/README.markdown

 ### on_entry/on_exit

-We already had a look at the declaring callbacks for particular workflow events.
+We already had a look at the declaring callbacks for particular apollo events.
 If you would like to react to all transitions to/from the same state in the same way you can use the on_entry/on_exit hooks.
-You can either define it with a block inside the workflow definition or through naming convention, e.g. for the state :pending just define the method `on_pending_exit(new_state, event, *args)` somewhere in your class.
+You can either define it with a block inside the apollo definition or through naming convention, e.g. for the state :pending just define the method `on_pending_exit(new_state, event, *args)` somewhere in your class.